WHEN DO YOU NEED DIGITAL FORENSICS AND HOW CAN IT HELP?

 IS DIGITAL EVIDENCE ON MOBILE DEVICES?

 It sure is and we’ve seen an exponential growth in such evidence in the last few years.
 While we still see plenty of desktop computers, they have been joined in digital forensics by an untold number of mobile devices.
-We routinely collect evidence from servers, cloud storage, removable media such as USB drives or external hard drives, tablets, iPads, and smartphones such as iPhones, BlackBerrys, Windows phones and Android phones.
+We routinely collect evidence from servers, cloud storage, removable media such as USB drives or external hard drives, tablets, iPads, and smartphones such as iPhones and Android phones.

 IS MY SPOUSE ACCESSING MY E-MAIL ACCOUNTS?
 IS SOMEONE READING MY E-MAIL?